Taskmaster The Podcast *Best of Series 18*

 which

 was not fair.
+So

 absolutely fucking not your bastard.

-You're gonna
+You're gonna get it.

+Yes, you dropped six balls as a team, which meant you added on quite a lot of time there.
 Emma, Andy, and Baba, of course, they did it in eight minutes.

 They didn't drop any balls.

-When Babba finds the key, Emma shouts, Oh my god, I'm obsessed with my team.
+They managed to unlock the kitchen.
+When Baba finds the key, Emma shouts, Oh my god, I'm obsessed with my team.

 It's a very positive team atmosphere.

-Yeah, well done, them.
+Yeah, well done them.

-Well, that's it, we did.
+Well that's it we did.
+Really?

 did they

-not breathe for seventeen minutes at birth.
+not breathe for 17 minutes at birth?

 Are